tanjinadnanabir/tanjinadnanabir/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on full-stack web application development | machine learning | quantum computing.
+- 🔭 I’m currently working on web application development | machine learning | quantum computing.
-- 🌱 I’m currently learning quantum computing, machine learning, and data science.
+- 🌱 I’m currently learning quantum computing and machine learning.
 - 👯 I’m looking to collaborate on machine Learning and quantum computing research/ projects.
 - 🤔 I’m looking for help with research on quantum computing, machine learning, and data science.
 - 💬 Ask me about anything related to my work.